python/cpython/Doc/library/socket.rst

 .. data:: AF_UNSPEC

+   :const:`AF_UNSPEC` means that
-   The value :const:`AF_UNSPEC` indicates that :func:`getaddrinfo` should return socket addresses for any address family (either IPv4 or IPv6, for example) that can be used with node and service.
+   :func:`getaddrinfo` should return socket addresses for any address family (either IPv4, IPv6, or any other) that can be used.

 .. data:: SOCK_STREAM
           SOCK_DGRAM